fiseleo/BA-Modding-Toolkit/README.md

 ![How to update a mod with BAMT GUI](assets/help/gui-help-mod-update-en.png)

-First, open the Settings window and configure the game root directory and output directory.
+- First, open the Settings window and configure the game root directory and output directory.

-If you are updating or creating a Mod for the Steam version, check the "CRC 修正" (CRC Fix) option.
+- If you are updating or creating a Mod for the Steam version, check the "CRC 修正" (CRC Fix) option.

-It is recommended to check the "创建备份" (Create Backup) option to prevent accidental overwriting of original files.
+- It is recommended to check the "创建备份" (Create Backup) option to prevent accidental overwriting of original files.

-Click the "Save" button to save the configuration, which will be automatically restored upon next startup.
+- Click the "Save" button to save the configuration, which will be automatically restored upon next startup.

-### 一键更新 Mod (One-Click Mod Update)
+### Mod 更新 (Mod Update)
+#### 单个更新 (Single Update)
 1. Drag and drop or browse to select the old Mod Bundle file that needs to be updated
 2. The program will automatically find the corresponding target Bundle file in the resource directory
 3. Check the asset types that need to be replaced in the settings window